 The Subtractor also called a differential amplifier, uses both the inverting and non-inverting inputs to produce an output signal which is the difference between the two input voltages V1 and V2 allowing one signal to be subtracted from another.
 More inputs can be added to be subtracted if required.

 If resistances are equal (R = R3 and RA = R4) then the output voltage is as given and the voltage gain is +1.
 If the input resistance are unequal the circuit becomes a differential amplifier producing a negative output when V1 is higher than V2 and a positive output when V1 is lower than V2.

 The Comparator has many uses but the most common is to compare the input voltage to a reference voltage and switch the output if the input voltage is above the reference voltage.
 If the input goes more positive than the reference voltage set by the voltage divider, Vin > Vref, the output changes state.
 When the input voltage drops below the preset reference voltage and Vin < Vref, the output switches back.
-By using negative feedback the comparator can be converted into a Schmitt Trigger to reduce oscillations around the switching point.
+By using positive feedback the basic comparator circuit can easily be converted into a Schmitt Trigger to reduce oscillations around the switching point.